Almond Cranberry Bars

 - Also, these can be made in just about 40 minutes from start to finish.

-- In addition, they make perfect Christmas gifts to give family and friends.
-Once baked, and cooled completely, just wrap them in plastic and tie a pretty bow.
+- In addition, they make perfect Christmas gifts for family and friends.
+Once baked and cooled completely, just wrap them in plastic and tie a pretty bow.

 Ingredients and substitutes